need to set filename for download files

 As a consequence, when creating download filenames from morpho for the data file jones.1.1, the filename that metacat will set will be 'jones.1.1-1.1' which is only marginally useful.
 We probably want to change what Morpho does here when uploading data files.

-#3 Updated by Shaun Walbridge almost 11 years ago
+#3 Updated by Shaun Walbridge over 13 years ago

 Further fixes applied in r4685.